Crassulaceae: Taxonomy

 One of the most complete treatments was Alwin Berger's revision in 1930.
 At that time the family comprised about 1,500 species, distributed over six subfamilies and 33 genera.
-Circumscription of the family has remained relatively stable, with the exception of the placement of the genus Penthorum, which has at times been placed either in its own monogeneric family, Penthoraceae, or in the Saxifragaceae.
-When Penthorum was separated from Crassulaceae, the latter became a natural monophyletic group.
+Circumscription of the family has remained relatively stable, with the exception of the placement of the genus Penthorum and Tetracarpaea, which has at times been placed either in their own monogeneric family, Penthoraceae and Tetracarpaeaceae, or in the Saxifragaceae.
+When Penthorum and Tetracarpaea were separated from Crassulaceae, they became a natural monophyletic group.
 Some later authors, such as Cronquist, included only 900 species.
 Thiede and Eggli (2007), in their treatment of the family, describe 34 genera with about 1,410 species.
 The size of the genera varies considerably, from Sedum, the largest with 300–500 species, to the smallest, which are monotypic.
 Estimates of the number of species has varied between 1500 (Berger 1930) and 900 (Cronquist 1981).

 Molecular phylogenetics has shown that morphological characters and chromosome numbers are so labile in the family, with rampant polyploidy and aneuploidy, that they cannot be used reliably to infer evolution, even at low taxonomic levels, with few exceptions.
 For instance Prometheum and Rosularia have been segregated from Sedum by their basic chromosome numbers.

 Crassulaceae is a medium size monophyletic grouping within the core eudicots.
 Originally considered a primitive member of the Rosidae, in the order Saxifragales, it is now placed, with that order as a superrosid under the classification system of the Angiosperm Phylogeny Group.
 There, the Saxifragales are a sister group to the rosids.
 Classification within the family is difficult and complex because many of the species hybridize readily, both in the wild and in cultivation, and the family is morphologically, cytologically and geographically diverse.
 As a result, generic boundaries have been considered unclear with frequent intergradation of characteristics between taxa, which may represent recurrent adaptation to xeric habitats.